 For many, religion is just one of the many joys of life, a refinement like art or luxury.
-But there are those to whom it means everything, who pant after God as the hart pants after rivers of water.
+But there are those to whom it means everything, who pant after God as the deer pants after rivers of water.
 These claim to know God.
-They say that he is lovable and trustworthy, even if his ways are mysterious and if life is very hard on them.
+They say that He is lovable and trustworthy, even if His ways are mysterious and if life is very hard on them.

-These understand the atheist phenomenon.
-But can
+They understand the atheist phenomenon.
+But can atheists understand them?

-you, atheists, understand them?

-In September 1932, a Moscow magazine Molodaia Guardia (The Young Vanguard), announced that in accordance with the atheistic five-year plan, by 1937 every manifestation of religion must be definitely destroyed and the word of God must be silenced for ever.
+In September 1932, a Moscow magazine, Molodaia Guardia (The Young Vanguard), announced that in accordance with the atheistic five-year plan, by l937 every manifestation of religion must be definitely destroyed and the Word of God must be silenced forever.
 But this did not happen.
-On the contrary, Christianity is flourishing in many Communist countries, though long interdicted and threatened with persecution.
+On the contrary, Christianity was flourishing, even in Communist countries, though long prohibited and threatened with persecution.
 Why?

-Atheism is reasonable only when it discovers the

-reason for deep faith.
+Atheism is reasonable only when it discovers the reason for deep faith.